Home Equity Loan Process

 At this point you may still be in the decision process and shopping around for the best rates.
 As such, now may be a good time to take an objective look at your current finances.

 “You should have a good sense of where your credit and home value are before applying, in order to save money — especially on (your home) appraisal, which is a major expense,” advises author Casey Fleming on Investopedia.
-Fortunately for Amplify members, there are no appraisal fees or closing costs on Amplify Home Equity Loans, and Amplify HELOCs only have a one-time $250 administration fee.
+Fortunately for Amplify members, there are no appraisal fees on Amplify Home Equity Loans, and Amplify HELOCs only have a one-time $250 administration fee.

 Home equity loans (HELs) are the vehicles allowing you to borrow a lump sum at a fixed interest rate, with monthly payments spread over a fixed term.
 Your home is the collateral that reduces the risk to your credit union or bank.